Hartford, Connecticut: Cuisine

 The first American cookbook was American Cookery, The Art of Dressing Viands, Fish, Poultry, and Vegetables by Amelia Simmons, published in Hartford by Hudson & Goodwin in 1796.
 It was also the first cookbook to include recipes for squash and cornmeal, and it contained the first published recipe for pumpkin pie.
 It influenced a generation of American baking with a recipe for leavening bread with pearl ash.
 The full text of the book is available online.

-Hartford's cuisine was shaped by its early settlers, who brought Dutch and English influence which combined with that of the Saukiog Native Americans in the area.
+Hartford's cuisine was shaped by its early settlers, who brought Dutch and English influence that combined with that of the Saukiog Native Americans in the area.
 The first half of the 20th century brought significant Polish immigration and a number of Polish restaurants, some of which still operate today.
 Italian food wasn't always accepted; a long-time Hartford restaurant owner recollected that, "in 1938, you wouldn't put an Italian name on a restaurant sign because everyone would think you were associated with the Mafia."
 The New York Times remarked on the diversity of food available in Hartford in 1979, noting that "Hartford has undergone a culinary revolution in recent years."

 Hartford earned praise from Food and Wine as "a foodie destination".
 Food trucks are restricted to designated areas in the city, mostly along Bushnell Park in Downtown Hartford and at farmers' markets.
 Food can today be found throughout the city from a very wide variety of ethnic influence.

 Hartford hosts a number of seasonal farmers' markets.
 The Hartford Regional Market is the largest market between New York City and Boston.
 In 2018, the Connecticut State Assembly voted to transfer ownership of the Regional Market to the Capital Region Development Authority, leaving its future somewhat uncertain.

 The seashore is less than 35 mi away and has played a large role in Hartford's food habits.
 Recently there has been an aquaculture boom in Long Island Sound, and as a result local kelp has started to appear on plates.
 The Connecticut River Valley is the most agriculturally productive region in New England and neighboring Wethersfield is renowned for its red onions, whose smell was said to waft into Hartford when production was at its historical height in the early 1800s.

 Hartford and the surrounding area have a vibrant craft beer, cider, and spirit industry, and there were more than two dozen breweries and distilleries in the Hartford area in 2017.
 The Connecticut Spirits Trail has a number of stops in Hartford and surrounding towns.
 These businesses all feed the city's collection of bars and nightclubs.